 No later than two calendar days prior to the Confirmation Hearing, the Plan Debtors will disclose the name and background of each member of the Spinco Board and executive management team.
-Pursuant to the Investment Agreements, the Spinco Board will have nine directors, of which one director will be designated by the Brookfield Investor and three directors will be designated by Pershing Square.
-The Brookfield Investor will be entitled to designate one director for so long as the Brookfield Investor beneficially owns at least 10% of Spinco Common Stock on a Fully Diluted Basis.
-Pershing Square will be entitled's right to designate three directors to the Spinco Board will continue so long as Pershing Square beneficially owns at least 17.5% of the Spinco Common Stock on a Fully Diluted Basis and two directors for so long as Pershing Square beneficially owns at least 10%, but less than 17.5%, of the Spinco Common Stock on a Fully Diluted Basis.
-In the event that Pershing Square beneficially owns less than 10% of Spinco Common Stock on a Fully Diluted Basis it, Pershing Square will not no longer have the right to designate any directors for election to the Spinco Board.
-Based on Pershing Square's expected beneficial ownership and economic interest resulting from Pershing Square's economic interest in swaps relating to GGP Common Stock on the Effective Date, Pershing Square will initially be entitled to designate three directors.
+Pursuant to the Investment Agreements, the Spinco Board will have nine directors, of which two directors will be designated by Brookfield Investor and two directors will be designated by Pershing Square (or as otherwise agreed to among the Investors).
+In the event that Brookfield Investor sells any of its Spinco Common Stock or Spinco Warrants, Brookfield Investor will only have the right to designate one director.
+This right will continue so long as Brookfield Investor beneficially owns at least 10% of Spinco Common Stock on a Fully Diluted Basis.
+Pershing Square's right to designate two directors will continue so long as Pershing Square beneficially owns at least 10% of Spinco Common Stock on a Fully Diluted Basis.
+In the event that Pershing Square owns less than 10% of Spinco Common Stock on a Fully Diluted Basis, it will not have the right to designate any directors.